-During the period ended 31st March 2016, BFL had recognised an impairment of 104.14 Mn USD with respect to its investment made, loan provided and other receivables from its subsidiary WCL.
+During the period ended 31st March 2016, BFL had recognised an impairment of 104.14 Mn USD with respect to loan provided and other receivables from its subsidiary.

-In the year 2022 following the epidemic and other constraints, various activities took place towards re-start of operations at Bomi concession of WCL (obtaining of Class A Mining License for a period of 25 years, signing of an MOU with GOL, ground-breaking, start of transportation activities between mine and port, completion of 1st shipment and steady shipments thereafter).
+In the year ended 31st March 2022 following the epidemic and other constraints, various activities took place towards re-start of operations at Bomi concession of WCL (obtaining of Class A Mining License for a period of 25 years, signing of an MOU with Government of Liberia, ground-breaking, start of transportation activities between mine and port, completion of 1st shipment and steady shipments thereafter).
 Parallelly International Iron Ore Market prices also rose and stabilized over long term view at optimum levels.

-Considering the progress made in terms of operations & shipment as indicated above, there was an upward revision in the cashflow projections of WCL with a PV of \sim 107.50 Mn USD as of 30th September, which triggered impairment reversal as at that date to the extent of 104.14 Mn USD.
+Considering the progress made in terms of operations & shipment as indicated above, there was an upward revision in the cashflow projections of WCL with a PV of ~107.50 Mn USD as of 30th September 2022, which triggered impairment reversal as at that date to the extent of 104.14 Mn USD.

-Considering the progress made in terms of operations, shipments as well as considering the increase in PV of cashflows from 107.50 Mn USD as of 30^{th} September 2022 to 131.76 Mn USD as of 31^{st} March 2023, the impairment reversal made for the period ended 30^{th} September 2022 holds good and there is no trigger for reversing the same.
+Considering the progress made in terms of operations, shipments as well as considering the increase in PV of cashflows from 107.50 Mn USD as of 30th September 2022 to 131.76 Mn USD as of 31st March 2023 and 169.20 Mn USD as of 31st March 2024, the impairment reversal made for the period ended 30th September 2022 holds good and there is no trigger for reversing the same.